Drinking Water Lab Certification - Chemistry

 - Reciprocity, which recognizes certifications granted by other states or agencies.

-- Laboratory onsite audits are required at least every three years, whether they are performed by ADEC or another certifying agency.
+- Laboratory third-party onsite audits are required at least every three years, whether they are performed by ADEC or another certifying agency (for reciprocity).

 - New applications can be submitted at anytime.